cjacker/opensource-toolchain-stm32/README.md

 ## JLink
 Since all JLink utilities is close sourced, the usage of JLink will not covered by this tutorial.

+What I have to mentioned here is : If you really can not find a opensource way to program / debug your xx32 devices, you could use JFlash support pack from vendor to program / debug your device by JFlash and JLinkGDBServer.

 ## Special Case 1: Synwit SWM

-Up to now, Synwit SWM MCU based on Cortex-M can not programed/debugged with OpenOCD or pyOCD, we have to use `SWMProg` to program it.
+Up to now, Synwit SWM MCU based on Cortex-M can not programed/debugged with OpenOCD or pyOCD (the official DFP Pack not works as expected), we have to use `SWMProg` or JLink to program it.

 I made a fork to enable linux for SWMProg here: https://github.com/cjacker/SWMProg